C++ multiset rbegin

 10

-In the above example, rbegin function is used to return a reverse iterator pointing to the last element in the mymultiset multiset.
+In the aforementioned example, the rbegin method is employed to yield a reverse iterator that points to the final element within the mymultiset multiset.

 Example 2